App Comparison

 This is where the two apps diverge sharply.
 Todoist integrates with over 70 third-party apps, including Google Calendar, Slack, Zapier, Notion, and GitHub.
 If your workflow spans multiple platforms, Todoist connects the dots much more effectively.

-Microsoft To Do is built for the Microsoft world.
-It syncs seamlessly with Outlook, Microsoft Teams, and Planner.
-If your team runs on Microsoft 365, To Do fits right in without any extra setup.
+Built for the Microsoft world, To Do syncs natively with Outlook, Microsoft Teams, and Planner.
+One practical advantage worth knowing: Zapier’s editorial team highlights how flagged Outlook emails automatically become tasks in To Do, a genuinely useful workflow for anyone who manages their day through email.
 For businesses already using tools like those covered in our guide to AI tools saving small businesses time in 2026, Todoist’s wider integration library may be the smarter choice.

-The bottom line: if you’re outside the Microsoft ecosystem, To Do’s integrations feel limited.
-Todoist wins on flexibility here, hands down.
+Outside the Microsoft ecosystem, To Do’s integrations feel limited.
+Todoist wins on flexibility here.

 Pricing and Value